yinchannn/Automate-Document-of-Students-Supports/README.md

 # Automating Documentation of Supporting Measures for Students with Diverse Needs
-The following Python codes aim to generate a record sheet (.docx file) of the supporting measures conducted to each individual student with special education need(s) in the specified academic year.
+The following Python codes aim to generate a record sheet (.docx file) of the supporting measures conducted to each individual student with special education need(s) in the specified academic year from a template file.
 <br/><br/>
 A record sheet generated should contain the following items:
 - a filename in the format of "Class Student Name.docx"